Skip to main content

 Biola University's in-state tuition is $46,704.
 One year after graduation, alumni earn $36,740.
 Five years after graduation, earnings increase to $45,752, and after ten years, earnings reach $56,778.
 The median debt for students is $23,875, and 44.7% of students receive financial aid.

 The debt-to-income ratio is not directly calculable with the provided data.
-However, the median debt of $23,875 can be compared to the one-year earnings of $36,740.
+However, the median debt of $23,875 can be compared to the earnings to estimate the time it would take to pay off the debt.

 Generated from College Scorecard & IPEDS data